AlessandroGulli/Artificial-Intelligence-MSc-Degree/SmartGreenCare/README.md

 # Smart Green Care

 > An IOT System to monitor health plants.
+Final project of IOT and 3D Intelligence Systems, a.a 2020/2021.

 - Image processing to compute NDVI which is an index of plant lively: OpenCV and Deep Learning (Mask-RCNN)
 - Web development: Server with Python and Flask.